-'Poppycock!'
-Federal Judge Bars CBP Employees From Screening Asylum-Seekers
+'Poppycock!': Federal Judge Bars CBP Employees From Screening Asylum-Seekers

 But in January, Department of Homeland Security officials issued a memorandum delegating authority from CIS to Customs and Border Protection to allow CBP agents to handle the early screenings, arguing that their training was comparable to that of CIS.
 CBP and CIS are both agencies within the department.

 "Poppycock!"
-U.S. District Judge Richard Leon wrote in his opinion blocking CBP from conducting the interviews of asylum seekers.
+U.S. District Judge Richard Leon wrote in his opinion blocking CBP from conducting the interviews of asylum-seekers.

 Leon was not swayed by the Trump administration's argument that CBP and Border Patrol employees are adequately qualified to determine which asylum cases deserve to move forward.